 - 24. On 15 January 2020, nursing observations recorded "patient appears anxious as constantly moving about, straightening things when not asleep".
-Then in the early hours of 16 January 2020 he was recorded as being a "little disoriented to place". - 25.
+Then in the early hours of 16 January 2020 he was recorded as being a "little disoriented to place".
+The place "little disoriented" to place "little" and the place "little" in the early hours of 16 January 2020 he was recorded as being a "little" disoriented to place "little". - 25.
 Later that day the medical team requested a neurological consult, asking whether there might be a neurodegenerative disorder leading to Michael's symptoms, including his orthostatic or postural hypotension, which refers to an abnormal drop in blood pressure when a person stands up after a period sitting or lying down. - 26.
 The neurological consultation took place later that day at a time when Michael was alert and orientated.
 As with the other investigations, the neurology consult provided some information but no simple answer.
 The consultant agreed that investigations such as gastroscopy should continue, along with further review to see if there was a malignancy causing his symptoms. - 27.
 The neurological consult also hypothesised that Michael's history was consistent with an autonomic dysfunction, namely an abnormality in Michael's autonomic nervous system which affected the functioning of major organs including the heart and intestines.
 The progress note from this consultation said "some cerebellum signs could be alcohol related but raise possibility of MSA.C".
 'MSA.C' is a reference to Multiple System Atrophy Cerebellar: a rare condition of the nervous system. - 28.
 While Michael was not diagnosed with this condition, he unfortunately left the hospital before a diagnosis was settled.